tmtsoftware/csw/docs/src/main/commons/create-component.md

 ## Logging

-`csw-framework` will provide a `LoggerFactory` in the `CswContext` injected in the constructor of `ComponentHandlers`.
-The `LoggerFactory` will have the component's name predefined in it.
+`csw-framework` provides a `LoggerFactory` in the `CswContext` injected in the constructor of `ComponentHandlers`.
+The `LoggerFactory` will have the component's Prefix predefined in it.
 The component developer is expected to use this factory to log statements.

 Logging works much like other popular loggers such as *log4j*.
 However, with the development of log management tools such as *logstash*,